Desun Hospital

-Desun Hospital is an NABH accredited 750 beds hospital with dedicated 100 beds for women & children in Kolkata, West Bengal, India.
+Desun Hospital is a JCI (Joint Commission International) and NABH accredited 750 beds hospital with dedicated 100 beds for women & children in Kolkata, West Bengal, India.
 Desun Hospital has another 300 beds hospital at Siliguri and also planned to open Hospital in Bangladesh.

 Overview

 Desun hospital was founded by Sajal Dutta in 2008, who pursued Mechanical Engineering from Jadavpur University and post-graduation degree in Business Management from IIM Calcutta (Joka).
 The hospital has a ten storied building and is spread across 250,000 sq. ft area.